Skip to content

 Create (clause)

-Not to be confused with the CREATE statement from the DDL, the CREATE clause in openCypher is similar to the INSERT clause of SQL and lets you insert records into your node and relationship tables.
+Not to be confused with the CREATE statement from the DDL, the CREATE clause in openCypher is similar to the INSERT clause of SQL and allows you to insert records into your node and relationship tables.
 We describe the generic semantics of the CREATE clause below.

 We will use the example database for demonstration, whose schema and data import commands are given here.